imosudi/Modelling-and-Computer-Simulation/install_guides/mathematical-statistical-modelling-guide.md

 #### ggplot2
 - **Grammar of Graphics**: Implementation of the layered grammar of graphics
-- **Declarative Syntax**: Intuitive approach to creating complex visualizations
+- **Declarative Syntax**: Intuitive approach to creating complex visualisations
 - **Aesthetic Mappings**: Flexible mapping of data variables to visual properties
 - **Statistical Transformations**: Built-in statistical summaries
 - **Faceting**: Easy creation of small multiples